Griffin Pimientos: Early Griffin teams

+1947 to 1951: Georgia–Alabama League

-In 1947, Griffin "Pimientos" began play as members of the eight–team Class D level Georgia–Alabama League, adding Griffin as the league expanded from six teams to eight, adding Griffin and Alexander City franchises.
-The Alexander City Millers, Carrollton Hornets, La Grange Troupers, Newnan Brownies, Opelika Owls, Tallassee Indians and Valley Rebels joined the Pimientos in beginning league play on April 23, 1947.
+In 1947, Griffin "Pimientos" began play as members of the eight–team Class D level Georgia–Alabama League, the Griffin franchise was added as the league expanded from six teams to eight, also adding Alexander City Millers franchise.
+The Alexander City Millers, Carrollton Hornets, LaGrange Troupers, Newnan Brownies, Opelika Owls, Tallassee Indians and Valley Rebels joined the Pimientos in beginning league play on April 23, 1947.

 The team use of the "Pimientos" nickname corresponds to local agriculture.
 In the era, there were many pimiento farms in Griffin and the surrounding era.
 Their popularity grew because they were more resistant to the boll weevil than other crops.

 In their first season of play, the Pimientos placed sixth in the 1947 Georgia–Alabama League and did not qualify for the playoffs.
 The team missed the playoffs in all five seasons of play.
 The Pimientos ended the regular season with a record of 53–66, as Abe White served as manager.
-Griffin finished 20.5 games behind the first place Carrollton Hornets in the final regular season standings..
+Griffin finished 20.5 games behind the first place Carrollton Hornets in the final regular season standings.
 Griffin's Ken Guettler led the league with both 25 Home Runs and 103 RBI.

 In 1948, the Pimientos became a minor league affiliate of the St. Louis Browns for one season.
 The returning Abe White and Fred Campbell managed the Pimientos to another sixth place finish in the eight–team Georgia–Alabama League.
 Griffin ended the regular season with a 55–71 record, finishing 20.0 games behind the 1st place Valley Rebels, missing the league playoffs.
-Player/manager Fred Campbell led the Georgia–Alabama with 105 RBI and won the league batting title, hitting .357.
+Player/manager Fred Campbell won the league batting title, hitting .357 and led the Georgia–Alabama with 105 RBI.

 The 1949 Pimientos finished last in the eight–team Alabama–Georgia League.
 Playing under managers Sam Gibson, Lewis Sanders, Buck Etchison and Rudy York, the Pimientos ended the regular season with a record of 50–76, finishing 24.0 games behind the first place Newnan Brownies.
 The eighth place Griffin Pimientos did not qualify for the league playoffs.

 In 1950 Griffin "Tigers" finished in sixth place in the Alabama–Georgia League regular season standings.
 With the returning Abe White and Jack Bearden as managers, the Tigers ended the season with a record of 57–64, finishing 16.0 games behind the first place La Grange Troupers in the final regular season standings.

 Griffin returned to the "Pimientos" nickname in their final season of play, as the 1951 Georgia–Alabama League condensed to six teams to begin the season.
 Griffin ended the season in fourth place, which was last after the Alexander City Millers and Opelika Owls had folded during the season.
 With a 58–58 record under the returning Fred Campbell and Jack Bearden as managers, Griffin finished 10.0 games behind the first place LaGrange Troupers.
 No playoffs were held.
 Griffin player Joe Campbell won the Georgia–Alabama League batting title, hitting .379.

 The Georgia–Alabama League permanently folded following the 1951 season.
 Griffin has not hosted another minor league team.